CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 Which statement best describes the code on lines 12, 13, and 14 of `student.php`?

-- The statement displays the values assigned to the `$row` variable.
+- The statement displays the values assigned to the variable `$row`.

 - The `if` statement evaluates to `true` and the statement on line 13 is executed.